Kong/docs.konghq.com/app/2.2.x/network.md

 See [proxy_listen] for more details on HTTP/HTTPS proxy listen options.
 For production environment it is common to change HTTP and HTTPS listen ports to `80` and `443`.

-Kong can also proxy TCP/TLS streams.
+Kong can also proxy TCP/TLS and UDP streams.
 The stream proxying is disabled by default.
 See [stream_listen] for additional details on stream proxy listen options, and how to enable it (if you plan to proxy anything other than HTTP/HTTPS traffic).